NvC-DmN-CH/AutoVTF/README.md

 ## Todo
 + Can't make animated textures or envmaps yet
 + I couldn't find a way to support Gimp's native XCF file format
-+ If VTFCmd fails for some reason currently it can't notify the program, so it silently fails.
++ Currently the program can't be notified if VTFCmd fails for some reason, so it just silently fails

 <br />